 Inventory management is crucial to an agile and resilient supply chain, and higher inventory count should be kept just in case.
 Asset management and maintenance adjustments have also affected the way that field engineers work.
-They've found innovative ways for remote support with digital meetings and tools (eg. XMReality and RealWear) to manage complex troubleshooting issues when they cannot be on location to solve problems.
+They've found innovative ways for remote support to manage complex troubleshooting issues when they cannot be on location to solve problems.

 “In hospitals, nurses have become more important than doctors.
 In manufacturing, we’ve seen that the shop floor workforce is more important than the managers.”

 Protecting the workforce.

 Without a capable and healthy workforce, even highly automated manufacturing would be in deep trouble.